-- 58. Marine tour operators agree to monitor the volume and use of their onboard PA systems and outside speakers in a manner which reduces the impact on local residents and recreational boaters. - 59.
+- 61. Marine tour operators agree to monitor the volume and use of their onboard PA systems and outside speakers in a manner which reduces the impact on local residents and recreational boaters. - 62.
 Marine Operators will follow all applicable federal regulations regarding marine mammal viewing.
-For the most current information on this see: www.fakr.noaa.gov/protectedresources/mmv/ guide.htm- 50 CFR 216.11 states the federal regulations governing the taking and importing of marine mammals.
-(See attachment "H") - 60.
-When two or more vessels are positioned in close proximity to wildlife they are viewing, and the intention of the other vessels is not obvious, all vessel operators agree to coordinate their movements by radio to reduce the potential for causing disturbance to the wildlife. - 61.
+For the most current information on this see: www.fakr.noaa.gov/ protectedresources/mmv/ guide.htm 50 CFR 216.11 states the federal regulations governing the taking and importing of marine mammals.
+(See attachment "H") - 63.
+When two or more vessels are positioned in close proximity to wildlife they are viewing, and the intention of the other vessels is not obvious, all vessel operators agree to coordinate their movements by radio to reduce the potential for causing disturbance to the wildlife. - 64.
 If a vessel captain or crew member believes they have observed TBMP guidelines not being followed, they agree to document the specifics (using the TBMP Internal Observation Form) and report to their shore side management.
-Shore side management shall determine whether it is appropriate to contact the owner/manager/operator of that vessel. - 62.
-Time spent by marine operators observing a specific whale or specific group of whales shall not exceed 30 minutes.
-Vessels shall refrain from revisiting the same whale or group of whales on one particular tour or charter departure. - 63.
+Shore side management shall determine whether it is appropriate to contact the owner/manager/operator of that vessel. - 65.
+Time spent by marine operators observing a specific whale or specific group of whales should not exceed 30 minutes within a 2-hour time span on any particular tour or charter.
+Vessels should refrain from revisiting the same whale or group of whales within that two (2) hour period. - 66.
 VESSEL ENGINE IDLING: ALL marine vessel operators (including charter fishing captains) agree to minimize engine idling at every reasonable opportunity.
 This includes loading and unloading of passengers and/or when standing-by in the various vessel loading zones throughout the CBJ.
 In the interest of reducing emissions, whenever it is deemed safe and prudent by vessel captains, engines should be turned off.
-Engines should not be started until the vessel is making ready to get underway.

-64. For all companies that may engage in whale-watching in the Juneau area as part of their marine activities, at least one representative shall agree to attend annual NOAA or NMFS wildlife viewing training scheduled to occur in Juneau and will pass that information on to their respective management for training purposes.
+Engines should not be started until the vessel is making ready to get underway. - 67.
+For all companies that may engage in whale-watching in the Juneau area as part of their marine activities, at least one representative shall agree to attend annual NOAA or NMFS wildlife viewing training scheduled to occur in Juneau and will pass that information on to their respective management for training purposes. - 68.